 The government have embraced the benefits that e-bikes offer and have lent their aid by making e-bikes more accessible, thanks to some welcome changes to the cycle to work scheme.
 Previously the scheme was capped at £1000 meaning you could only make savings of between 25-39% on this amount.
 However, in 2019 this changed and the previous £1000 limit was amended to include e-bikes.
 Effectively meaning that there is no longer a limit.

 Do you know how electric bikes work?
 If not then you’re not alone as fully 65% of people in a recent survey stated that they were unsure just how they operated.
 You may have read or been given incorrect information about electric bikes.
 Here we set the record straight about some of the most common myths surrounding e-bikes.

-- At the push of a button the motor engages and you do not have to pedal – False: Virtually all e-bikes use a pedal assist motor system.
+- At the push of a button, the motor engages and you do not have to pedal – False: Virtually all e-bikes are a pedelec which means they employ a pedal-assisted motor system.
 When activated the motor provides an extra boost to your pedal stroke.
 If you stop pedalling it will come to a stop like any bike.

-- You need to have a licence to ride one – Again false, a pedal assisted e-bike (pedelec) falls into the same category as any other bicycle so a licence is not required.
-(However we do advise you to check your local laws /regulations).
+- You need to have a licence to ride one – Again false, a pedal-assisted e-bike falls into the same category as any other bicycle so a licence is not required.
+(However, we do advise you to check your local laws /regulations).

 - You need insurance to ride one – False, there is no requirement to insure yourself for riding any bicycle.
-It’s probably not a bad idea to invest in a third-party insurance from British Cycling or the like but it is by no means a legal requirement.
+It’s probably not a bad idea to invest in third-party insurance from companies like Pedalsure or British Cycling but it is by no means a legal requirement.